 Perhaps the biggest shift in recent years is that Americans, as a whole, have become increasingly less likely to marry.
 From 1970 to 2010, the marriage rate among single women decreased by half.

 As time goes on, more and more people simply choose not to follow the traditional path of marrying young and living that lifestyle.
+And if they do marry, couples tend to push marriage off until later.

-One factor that impacts the number of non-married people is that many are pushing off marriage until much later in life.
+One factor that impacts the number of non-married people is that many are put off marriage until much later in life.
 In 1960, the median age for a woman to get married was just 20.3-years-old, while it was 22.8 for men.

 Increase In Unmarried Cohabitation